VeeamHub/grafana/veeam-backup-for-office365-grafana/README.md

-Grafana Dashboard for Veeam Backup for Microsoft Office 365 v4.0
+Grafana Dashboard for Veeam Backup for Microsoft Office 365
 ===================

 ![alt tag](https://jorgedelacruz.uk/wp-content/uploads/2019/11/veeam-office-365-v4-grafana-1.png)

-This project consists in a Bash Shell script to retrieve the Veeam Backup for Microsoft Office 365 v4.0 information, directly from the RESTfulAPI, about last jobs, users and much more.
+This project consists in a Bash Shell script to retrieve the Veeam Backup for Microsoft Office 365 information, directly from the RESTfulAPI, about last jobs, users and much more.
 The information is being saved it into InfluxDB output directly into the InfluxDB database using curl, then in Grafana: a Dashboard is created to present all the information.

-We use Veeam Backup for Microsoft Office 365 v4.0 RESTfulAPI to reduce the workload and increase the speed of script execution.
-Object Storage information it is pulled as well as a new funcionality in v4.0
+We use Veeam Backup for Microsoft Office 365 RESTfulAPI to reduce the workload and increase the speed of script execution.
+Object Storage information it is pulled as well as a new funcionality

 ----------